mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 [lunatik]: http://www.amazon.com/gp/product/B00821TR7G/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B00821TR7G
 [pogoconnect]: http://www.amazon.com/gp/product/B009K448L4/ref=as_li_ss_tl?ie=UTF8&tag=mademist-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B009K448L4

-### How many requests for portraits have you received?
+### When are You Going to Stop?

-At the moment, around 1,700.
+At the moment, there is a *waiting list* of about 1,500.
 Now I know what you're thinking, "this dude is never going to draw all those."
 Well, you're probably right.
-I'm committed to drawing a minimum of 730 with the hopes of doing more, if I don't burn out on them.
+I'm committed to drawing a minimum of 730 with the hopes of doing more --- if I don't burn out on them.

-### How much time do you put into PaperFaces?

 Working my day job as a designer, then spending the rest of the evening with my wife and twin baby girls doesn't leave much free time.
 Since this project is a fun diversion for myself, I allot a few hours each night to draw a portrait or two.
 On average, most portraits take me an hour and a half to complete, while others might take a few hours.
 It really depends on the complexity of the original photograph and how much detail I'm trying to capture.

-## Paper by 53 Video Tutorials
+## Video Tutorials

 I use the term "tutorial" loosely.
 What you'll find here are glorified slideshows highlighting various stages of PaperFaces drawings.
 To create these I take periodic screenshots on the iPad and then generate a slideshow with them using Aperture for Mac OS X. It's not quite the same thing as a true speed painting video, but it does show how I attacked each of these portraits.
 I've also [documented my process]({{ site.url }}/articles/madewithpaper-drawing-guide.html "How I draw with Paper by 53 and an iPad") in the written form, if reading is  your thing.